-Before moving to Pittsburgh, Liz was a general assignment reporter for WAVY-TV in the Virginia Beach area.
-There, she served as an evening reporter, presenting late-breaking stories nightly.
-(And enjoying winters warmer than experienced in her home state!)
+Before moving to Pittsburgh, Liz worked for WAVY-TV in the Virginia Beach area.
+There, she reported in the evenings, presenting late-breaking stories nightly (and enjoying warm winters)!

 Liz began her career as a multimedia journalist at WAND-TV in Central Illinois.
 There, she shot and edited her own stories while operating a bureau in Champaign.